The approximate number of Ph.D. degrees awarded each year

 The application will guide you through completion and prompt you to upload required materials.
 You must upload certain required items, including a statement of purpose, transcripts, proof of enrollment.
 You may upload additional items, such as a resume.

 You will be required to designate two recommenders who must each submit a letter of recommendation online.
 One recommendation must be your proposed Yale Advisor.
 One must be your current advisor at your home institution.
 Once you identify a recommender, he or she will receive an email providing instructions for submitting a letter of recommendation on your behalf.
 Both letters must be received before you will be able to submit your application.

-Domestic applicants must submit an application no later than thirty (30) days prior to a proposed start date; international applicants must submit an application no later than sixty days (60) prior to a proposed start date.
+Domestic applicants must submit an application no later than thirty (30) days prior to a proposed start date; international applicants must submit an application no later than ninety days (90) prior to a proposed start date.

 Advanced graduate students who are degree candidates at another university and who have made arrangements with a specific Graduate School faculty member at Yale for a research project under his or her direct supervision may be admitted to the Division of Special Registration as Visiting Assistants in Research (VARs).

 Undergraduate students in combined or simultaneous B.S./M.S., B.A./M.A. or similar programs are not considered advanced graduate students.
 Student research to be conducted at Yale must relate to the visiting student’s thesis or dissertation.
 Students in Master’s programs that do not require a thesis are not eligible for admission as VARs.

 VAR applicants must provide a transcript from their current institution showing continuing enrollment during the period of study at Yale, along with all other graduate school transcripts.
 All transcripts must be in English or translated into English and must be uploaded to the online application prior to submission.

 Mailed sent to us via post or email cannot be accommodated and will be discarded.